aLittleCoach/aLittleCoach/README.md

 - 👋 Hi, I’m @aLittleCoach
 - 👀 I’m interested in Data Analytics and many more
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R and Python specializing in Scikitlearn - Tensorflow